-While some investors choose to work with a financial advisor who invests on their behalf, others choose to take a DIY approach, buying and selling their own stocks.
-As you know if you’ve ever tried to buy stock, though, there are different varieties of stock orders.
-Some orders execute immediately; some execute only at a specific time, or price; and others have additional conditions attached.
-What kind of order you use can make a big difference in the price you pay and the returns you earn, so it’s important to be familiar with the different types of stock orders.
+While some investors choose to work with a financial advisor who invests on their behalf, others buy and sell their own stocks.
+When you buy stock, though, there are different varieties of stock orders you can use.
+Some orders execute immediately, while others only execute at a specific time or price.
+A few order types may even have additional conditions attached.
+What kind of order you use can make a big difference in the price you pay and the returns you earn.
+That makes it important to be familiar with the different types of stock orders.

 A market order is when an investor requests an immediate execution of the purchase or sale of a security.
 While this type of order guarantees the execution of the order, it doesn’t guarantee the execution price.
 Generally, it will execute at (or close to) the current bid (sell) or ask (buy) price.
 Investors can provide either simple or complex market order instructions, which brokers or trading market venues can access.

 When executing a market order, investors don’t have control over the final price.
 The execution of the stock order correlates to the availability of buyers and sellers.
 Depending on the pace of the market, the price paid or sold may drastically vary from the price quoted.

 It’s also possible to split market orders.
 Splitting market orders may result in multiple price points, caused by several investors’ participation in the transaction.
 Since most market orders are typically simple, traditional and online brokers may receive a minimal commission.

 If you’re looking to execute an order at a specific price, you’ll want to complete a limit order.
 With a limit order you determine a certain price you want to purchase or sell a security for.
 The order is only executes when you have a buyer or seller that will pay or sell a security for that price.